Frequently Asked Questions - Technical Support

 A. Nichrome loops should not be used for the oxidase test, since surface oxidation formed during flaming may cause false-positives.
 Always use a platinum loop or disposable loop for testing.
 Oxidase testing should be performed on isolates taken from non-selective media to prevent erroneous results.

 Q. What is the easiest way to check the accuracy of my calibrated loops?

 A. Our CalCheck™ loop calibrators take only seconds to check your wire loops.
-These calibrators are designed to be used only with our 26 gauge wire.
-They consist of surgical steel posts that are sized to check the diameter of your loop.
+These calibrators are designed to be used only with our 26-gauge wire.
+They consist of surgical steel posts sized to check the diameter of your loop.
 The product numbers for the 1ul and 10ul loop calibrators are Cat. no. 7020 and 7010, respectively.
 The operation is simple; the green post should go through the loop, and the red post should not.

 back to top